Reversible molecular simulation for training classical and machine learning force fields

 \subsubsection{Neural network model for diamond}

-The water molecules described above have fewer than 10 parameters each.
-In order to demonstrate that reversible simulation can train neural networks with many more parameters from scratch, we train the MLIP model for diamond used in Thaler and Zavadlav 2021 \cite{Thaler2021} on GPU using the experimental elastic stiffness tensor.
+The molecular mechanics water molecules described above have fewer than 10 parameters each.
+In order to demonstrate that reversible simulation can train neural networks with many more parameters from scratch, we train the MLIP model for diamond used in Thaler and Zavadlav 2021 \cite{Thaler2021} on a GPU using the experimental elastic stiffness tensor.
 The model consists of a Stillinger-Weber prior with starting parameters for silicon \cite{Stillinger1985} and the DimeNet++ neural network \cite{Gasteiger2020}.
 The virial stress tensor and stiffness tensor calculated via the stress fluctuation method were used to define the loss function, with only three distinct stiffness moduli in the stiffness tensor due to symmetries in the diamond cubic crystal.

 All parameters of the model were trained over increasing numbers of simulation steps of 1000 carbon atoms, with 1 ps of simulation used by the end of training.
 This was sufficient to train the model, as shown in Figure~\ref{fig:diff_diamond}C-D. The learned model maintains a low loss over longer 100 ps validation simulations, indicating stability, with stress and stiffness values showing good agreement with the target values.
-The DimeNet++ model used has 121,542 parameters, demonstrating that reversible simulation can effectively train models with large numbers of parameters.
+Figure~\ref{fig:diff_diamond}E shows that the RDF from simulations with the trained model aligns with the expected structural properties of the diamond cubic crystal.
+The DimeNet++ model used has 121,542 parameters, demonstrating that reversible simulation can effectively train models with large numbers of parameters from scratch.
 As long as one force evaluation can fit in memory, reversible simulation should be applicable to even larger models whereas DMS with RAD would struggle even with gradient checkpointing.